 - No other prohibited weapons may be carried.

-- Only members of the San Jacinto College Police Department may ask someone if they are licensed to carry a concealed handgun.
+- Only members of the San Jacinto College Police Department may ask individuals if they are LTC a concealed handgun.

 - San Jacinto College does not provide handgun storage.